Philadelphia, known as the city of brotherly love, is full of fun things to do for the whole family.

-- Obtained tour tickets online at the National Park’s website and the National Museum of American Jewish History beforehand to manage our time better.
+- Obtain tour tickets online at the National Park’s website and the National Museum of American Jewish History beforehand to better manage time

-- Started our tour with an extended horse and buggy tour outside the Liberty Bell Center to get an overview and the feel of historic Philadelphia.
+- Start a visit to Philadelphia with an extended horse and buggy tour outside the Liberty Bell Center to get an overview and the feel of historic Philadelphia

-- Brought books and other things to entertain the kids while waiting the 45 minutes between recommended arrival time and tour start time for the Independence Hall tour.
+- Bring books and other things to entertain the kids while waiting for tours to start